michaelgrosner/tribeca/README.md

 To set a different database path or to set an [in-memory database](https://sqlite.org/inmemorydb.html), use `--database=PATH` argument (see `--help`).

+Even if using an in-memory database, the quoting parameters are always loaded from and saved into the disk file database.

 ### Charts

 The metrics are not saved anywhere, it is just UI data collected with a visibility retention of `n` hours (where `n` is the value of `profit` quoting parameter), to display over time: